AdobeDocs/analytics.en/help/implement/appmeasurement-release-notes/c-release-notes-flash.md

 * Inclusion of Visitor API 1.3.5.
 * Changed to not perform automatic referrer tracking after first tracking call, so the 2nd, 3rd, etc., tracking call (usually link tracking) will not double count the referrer when *`s.referrer`* was manually set before the first tracking call.
 (AN-92647)
-* Removal of deprecated Heartbeat video tracking embedded in the Media module.
-The supported Heartbeat video tracking has been moved to a separate Video [!DNL Analytics] library.
+* Removal of deprecated [!UICONTROL Heartbeat] video tracking embedded in the Media module.
+The supported [!UICONTROL Heartbeat] video tracking has been moved to a separate Video [!DNL Analytics] library.

 ## September 18, 2014 {#section_80939868A2284961BF620851B000294F}